-During the social and environmental screening process, the staff of HORDI- were consulted.
+During the social and environmental screening process, the staff of DOA, University of Peradeniya, HORDI and SPMDC were consulted.
 Meantime ASMP has taken actions to conduct the stakeholders' consultation starting from the subproject identification stage up to finalizing the subproject's design.
 It was a good tool to maintain transparency among the stakeholders.
-Due to the impact of the fruitful consultation process undertaken by the ASMP, the HORDI staff is well aware of the subproject activities and their objectives.
-Meantime, they have negotiated and decided the real requirements that they want to enhance the service of the institute
+Due to the impact of the fruitful consultation process undertaken by the ASMP, the DOA and University staff are well aware of the subproject activities and their objectives.
+Meantime, they have negotiated and decided the real requirements that they want to enhance the service of the institute.